openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 ---

 `ci-operator` supports building, deploying, and testing operator bundles, whether the operator repository uses the Operator SDK or not.
-This document outlines how to configure `ci-operator` to build bundle and index `images` and use those in end-to-end tests.
+This document outlines how to configure `ci-operator` to build bundle `images` and use those in end-to-end tests.

 Consult the `ci-operator` [overview](/docs/architecture/ci-operator/) and the step environment